tppolkow/mke-docs/content/4.1.1/configuration/container-network-interface/_index.md

 Currently, MKE 4k directly supports the [Calico OSS](configure-cni-providers#calico-oss) CNI plugin.

 You can configure other CNI solutions for use with MKE 4k.
-Note, though, that Mirantis provides only basic [instruction for configuring unmanaged CNIs for use with MKE 4k](unmanaged-cni-providers).
+Note, though, that Mirantis provides only basic [instruction for how to configure unmanaged CNIs for use with MKE 4k](unmanaged-cni-providers).
 For detailed information on whichever unmanaged CNI plugins you intend to deploy, you must refer to the product documentation or support service.